astraw/stdeb/README.rst

 ``sdist_dsc``.
 Automatic defaults are provided for the Debian package, but many aspects of the resulting package can be customized (see the customizing section, below).
 An additional command, ``bdist_deb``, creates a Debian binary package, a .deb file.
+The ``debianize`` command builds a ``debian/`` directory directly alongside your setup.py.

 Two convenience utilities are also provided. ``pypi-install`` will query the `Python Package Index (PyPI) <http://pypi.python.org/>`_ for